pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * Moves with regular move effects generally get a +2/+3 if they apply.
 If I list some effects and don't specify a score you can assume that this is true
   * Some effects get a +1 only in some rare instances.
 That makes them tied with best damage move
   * Moves that target partner get a +10 if conditions apply
-  * Generally a move that faints the ai will have the highest score.
-Exceptions are TrickRoom, Protect and Palafin-Zero with Flip Turn.
+  * An AI move that faints the player will have the highest score.
+Exceptions are TrickRoom, Protect, Palafin-Zero with Flip Turn and specific Double Battle AI quirks (see move effect section).
   * If a move would fail if used by AI it will get a -20

 ## Status Moves